cossacklabs/themis/README.md

 * **DO YOUR THING**: Themis allows developers to focus on the main thing: developing their applications.
 * **BEST PRACTICE**: Themis is based on the best modern practices in implementing complicated security systems.

-Themis relies on [the best available](https://github.com/cossacklabs/themis/wiki/Cryptographic-donors) open-source implementations of cryptographic primitives (ciphers).
+Themis relies on [the best available](https://docs.cossacklabs.com/pages/themis-cryptographic-donors/) open-source implementations of cryptographic primitives (ciphers).

 # Quickstart

 ## Install from package managers

-The easiest way to install Themis is [to use package repositories for your OS and language](https://github.com/cossacklabs/themis/wiki/Installing-Themis).
+The easiest way to install Themis is [to use package repositories for your OS and language](https://docs.cossacklabs.com/pages/documentation-themis/#installing-themis-from-repositories).
 Package repositories contain stable versions of Themis, prebuilt and packaged for the most widely-used systems.

-Installation for server-side platforms (like Debian, Ubuntu, CentOS, macOS) consists of two parts: installing Themis Core library into the system and installing Themis language wrapper to use from your application.
-Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#installing-themis-wrappers).
+Installation for server-side platforms consists of two parts: installing Themis Core library into the system and installing Themis language wrapper to use from your application.
+Refer to the Installation guides for [Debian/Ubuntu](https://docs.cossacklabs.com/pages/documentation-themis/#debian-ubuntu), [CentOS/RHEL/OEL](https://docs.cossacklabs.com/pages/documentation-themis/#centos-rhel-oel), [macOS](https://docs.cossacklabs.com/pages/documentation-themis/#macos).

 Installation for mobile platforms (iOS, Android) and WebAssembly is easier: just use package manager popular on this platform.
-Refer to [the Installation guide](https://github.com/cossacklabs/themis/wiki/Installing-Themis#installing-themis-wrappers).
+Refer to [the Installation guide](https://docs.cossacklabs.com/pages/documentation-themis/#installing-themis-wrappers).

 ## Install from sources

-If you need the latest development version of Themis or your system is not supported yet, you can [build and install Themis from GitHub source code](https://github.com/cossacklabs/themis/wiki/Building-and-Installing).
+If you need the latest development version of Themis or your system is not supported yet, you can [build and install Themis from GitHub source code](https://docs.cossacklabs.com/pages/documentation-themis/#building-and-installing).

 # Languages